AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 We’ll use plain Python and some common libraries like `pandas`, with no web frameworks or deployment complexity.
 Everything will run locally on your machine.

-By the end, you’ll have a fully working **local MCP server** and a better understanding of how to make AI tools that go beyond text prediction—and actually do useful work.
+By the end, you’ll have a fully working **local MCP server** and a better understanding of how to make AI tools that go beyond text prediction - and actually do useful work.

 Let’s get started!